Cranberry Upside Down Cake

 - A 9-inch cake pan with at least 2-inch high sides

-1 Generously butter the bottom and sides of a 9-inch diameter cake pan.
+1 Butter a 9-inch cake pan: Generously butter the bottom and sides of a 9-inch diameter cake pan.

-2 In a small saucepan, place the 1/4 cup of butter and the 3/4 cups of packed brown sugar.
+2 Make caramel topping with brown sugar and butter: In a small saucepan, place the 1/4 cup of butter and the 3/4 cups of packed brown sugar.
 On medium high heat, stir the sugar as the butter melts.
 Once the butter is melted and mixed in well with the sugar, stop stirring and let the mixture simmer for 15 seconds or so.

-3 Pour the brown sugar butter mixture into the prepared cake pan.
+3 Pour brown sugar mixture into cake pan and top with cranberries: Pour the brown sugar butter mixture into the prepared cake pan.
 Spread the cranberries on top of the sugar butter mixture.

-4 Preheat oven to 350°F. In a medium bowl vigorously whisk together the flour, baking powder, salt, cinnamon, ginger, and cloves.
+4 Whisk together flour, baking powder, salt, cinnamon, ginger, cloves: Preheat oven to 350°F. In a medium bowl vigorously whisk together the flour, baking powder, salt, cinnamon, ground ginger, and ground cloves.

-6 Mix a third of the dry ingredients into the mixture.
+6 Alternate adding sour flour mixture and sour cream, then add milk: Mix a third of the dry ingredients into the mixture.
 Beat in half of the sour cream.
 Mix in another third of the dry ingredients.
 Mix in the remaining sour cream.
 Beat in the remaining dry ingredients and then the milk.